Using Cilium Gateway API

 Key Concepts

-- GatewayClass: Defines the type of controller (here,
+- GatewayClass : Defines the type of controller (here,

-io.cilium/gateway). - Gateway: Instantiates a network entry point (load balancer).
+io.cilium/gateway). - Gateway : Instantiates a network entry point (load balancer).

-- HTTPRoute: Defines routing rules (paths, headers) to Kubernetes Services.
+- HTTPRoute : Defines routing rules (paths, headers) to Kubernetes Services.

-Step 1: Verify Version and GatewayClass
+Step 1: Check the version and GatewayClass

 cilium status